gravitational/teleport/rfd/0080-hardware-key-support.md

 #### Unsupported clients

-The WebUI will not be able to support PIV login, since it is browser-based and cannot connect directly to the user's PIV device.
+The WebUI will not be able to support PIV login, since it is brower-based and cannot connect directly to the user's PIV device.
 If a user with `require_session_mfa: hardware_key` attempts to login on the WebUI, or use an existing login session, it will fail.
 However, WebUI user registration and password reset logic must still work, regardless of the user's private key policy requirement.
 After initial registration/reset flow, the user should be directed to a page which notifies them that `tsh` or Teleport Connect must be used.

 It may be possible to work around this limitation by introducing a local proxy to connect to the hardware key, or by supporting a hardware key solution which doesn't need a direct connection, but this is out of scope and will not be explored in this PR.